Tuhin Sinha

 Tuhin Amar Sinha is an Indian author of political thrillers, romance novels and non-fiction works.
-He has also been active as a newspaper columnist and scriptwriter for television.
-Since 2016, Sinha has been a spokesperson for the Bharatiya Janata Party (BJP).
+Since 2016, he has been a spokesperson for the Bharatiya Janata Party (BJP).

-Early life and education
+Life

 Sinha was born and brought up in Jamshedpur, Jharkhand.
-His father was an engineer at Tata Motors, while his mother gave up a career as a lawyer to look after Sinha and his younger brother.
-Sinha completed his schooling at Loyola School and is a commerce graduate from Hindu College, University of Delhi.
-He also holds a postgraduate diploma in communications management and advertising from the National Institute of Advertising, New Delhi.

-Career

-Writer

-Sinha worked for a year in a TV ad sales team in his early twenties but did not enjoy the work.
-He then moved to Mumbai to find work in the entertainment industry.
-Having tried unsuccessfully to become an actor, he took a scriptwriting course and started writing for TV; finding this too restrictive for his liking, he turned to writing books, debuting with That Thing Called Love in 2007.
-This was followed by the cricket-themed 22 yards in 2008 and the political thriller Of Love and Politics in 2010.
-Sinha then proceeded to write a number of further political thrillers and romance novels as well as Daddy, a non-fiction book on parenting from a father's perspective (2015), and two books on Development Politics, one of which was with former BJP president Nitin Gadkari.
-In 2021 Sinha published the historical novel The Legend of Birsa Munda (2021), a dramatized account of the life of 19th-century religious leader and tribal revolutionary Birsa Munda, co-written with Ankita Verma, followed in 2022 by the non-fiction book The Great Tribal Warriors of Bharat, co-authored with Ambalika.
+He completed his schooling at Loyola School and is a commerce graduate from Hindu College, University of Delhi.
+Sinha worked for a year in TV ad sales.
+He moved to Mumbai to find work in the entertainment industry.
+Having tried unsuccessfully to become an actor, he took a scriptwriting course and began writing for TV; then turned to books, debuting with That Thing Called Love in 2007.
+This was followed by 22 yards in 2008 and Of Love and Politics in 2010.
+Sinha proceeded to write political thrillers and romance novels as well as Daddy, a non-fiction book on parenting (2015), and two books on politics, one with former BJP president Nitin Gadkari.
+In 2021, he published the historical novel The Legend of Birsa Munda (2021), a dramatized account of the life of 19th-century religious leader and tribal revolutionary Birsa Munda, co-written with Ankita Verma, followed in 2022 by the non-fiction book The Great Tribal Warriors of Bharat, co-authored with Ambalika.

-Politics

-On 31 January 2014, Sinha joined the Bharatiya Janata Party (BJP); in December 2016, he was appointed as the spokesperson for Mumbai region.
-Sinha subsequently became a national spokesperson of BJP.
+On 31 January 2014, Sinha joined the Bharatiya Janata Party (BJP); in December 2016, he was appointed spokesperson for Mumbai region.
+Sinha was subsequently included in the national media team of BJP.
 In 2016–2017, Sinha was on the Steering Committee of the national #HaveaSafeJourney (#HASJ) awareness campaign, a road safety initiative by the Ministry of Road Transport and Highways.
 In 2017, Sinha filed a plea against Rahul Gandhi, then vice-president of the Congress Party, in the Delhi High Court, alleging that Gandhi had violated the Special Protection Group Act by giving his security detail the slip; the court refused to rule on the matter, saying security was a matter for the government.

+In 2022 Sinha sued the Wikimedia Foundation following the deletion of the Wikipedia page about him.
+The article was recreated by an editor, but as of 2024 the court case is ongoing regarding compensation.